PseudoMon/nononsensebasicjs/docs/events.md

 If you don't, scroll back up, read some more, do some practices!

-The next couple of pages will tell you some other simple ways you can work with JavaScript.
-While not *essential*, per se, they're very good to know if you want to dive further into web development.
+The next couple of pages aren't as *essential*, per se, but they're very good to know if you want to dive further into web development.